Review of Revlon PhotoReady Translucent Finisher by felgoj

-I agree with the reviewer before me, this powder does give a luminiscence that isn't obvious or garish (it's extremely subtle IMO) & fuzzes away pores, minimizing their appearance & making the face appear illuminated.
+I agree with the reviewer before me, this powder does give a luminiscence that isn't obvious or garish (it's extremely subtle, IMO) & blurs visible pores, minimizing their appearance & making the face appear illuminated.
+I love that.

-It's true, it gives little coverage (which is fine with me as I no longer wear heavy makeup), it just gives overall appearance improvement (which is what I'm looking for).
+It's true, it gives very little coverage (which is fine by me as I no longer wear heavy makeup/foundation), it just gives overall appearance improvement (which is what I'm looking for).

-Packaging too clunky to carry around in my purse, although it is slim (rectangular case - more packaging than product), but I find I only need to apply this at home in the morning & I'm good for the rest of the day.
-Doesn't make my skin greasy over time.
-Nylon 12 actually works to absorb oil & keep skin matte.
+Packaging is too clunky to carry around in my purse, although it is slim (rectangular case - more packaging than product - wasteful), but I find I only need to apply it once in the morning & I'm done for the day.
+Doesn't make my skin greasy as the day goes on.
+Nylon-12 actually works to absorb oil & keep skin matte.
 It doesn't break out my skin.

-I also bought the Light/Medium tinted shade of this powder (this is the darkest of the 3 powders that I found on the rack for my medium-fair complexion) which blends perfectly with my skintone & I like it just as much.
+I also bought the Light/Medium tinted shade of this powder (this is the darkest of the 3 powders that I found on the rack for my medium-ish complexion) which blends perfectly w/my skintone & I like it just as much.
 Gives a little more coverage than Translucent & doesn't shimmer but still gives the face a photo-friendly glow.
 I use this as my "foundation" now.

-Comes with a small brush applicator, but I use my own powder brush to apply it.
-I haven't tried it with a powder puff yet for more coverage - haven't felt the need to.
+Comes w/a small brush applicator, but I use my own powder brush to apply it.
+I haven't tried it w/a powder puff yet for more coverage - haven't felt the need to.

 I think I would purchase this again.
 Hopefully the price will drop in the future.
-When it does, I'll stock up, because I know at some point in the not so distant future this product will get discontinued like all my other favorites.
-And this powder is reaching favorite status with me.
+When it does, I'll stock up, because I know @ some point in the not-so-distant future this product will get discontinued like all my other favorite products.
+And this powder is reaching favorite status w/me.

-Well I don't use this product daily (in fact I've pretty much stopped wearing makeup most of the time, although I still love makeup products & am interested in what's new out there), so I haven't even put a dent in my product supply of this powder but I still love it.
-I wear it on those occasions when I want to make a special impression with a subtle glow.
-Although I don't use the included brush, I find that I haven't thrown it away, it's still there -- that makes me laugh.
+Well, I don't use this product daily (in fact I've pretty much stopped wearing makeup most of the time, although I still love makeup products & am interested in what's new out there), so I haven't even put a dent in my supply of this powder but I still love it.
+I wear it on those occasions when I want to make a special impression w/a subtle glow.
+Although I don't use the included brush, I find that I haven't thrown it away, it's still there - that makes me laugh.
 A high-quality soft fluffy brush is what's recommended for this powder.
 If you use what's included, you'll always have a bad result & an unpleasant experience using it.
-In person and especially in photographs, I love the luminescence this powder brings to my face.
-Just always use a light touch -- going powder-happy will defeat the purpose of the luminous, airbrushed effect.
-And since I have to use so little of it, thankfully it lasts longer than expected (seeing as the tin reservoir really is very shallow).
+In person & especially in photographs, I love the luminescence this powder brings to my face.
+Just always use a light touch - going heavy on the powder will defeat the purpose of the luminous, airbrushed effect.
+And since I have to use so little of it, thankfully it lasts far longer than expected (seeing as the pan really is very shallow).